IrfanaAslam/clinical-decision-support-system/README.md

 During my research, I faced a huge challenge: analyzing patient data to predict disease severity and ICU admission risk was slow, complicated, and often lacked transparency.
 I wanted a solution that was fast, accurate, and explainable.

-So, I built this Clinical Decision Support System (CDSS) — a Python-powered AI tool that helps healthcare professionals make data-driven decisions effortlessly.
+So, I built this Clinical Decision Support System (CDSS),  a Python-powered AI tool that helps healthcare professionals make data-driven decisions effortlessly.

 ## 🚀 What It Does